pehcy/PickAPoi-nodejs/README.md

 In `db.js`, The mongoose will connect to your local database and create a model named `poiModel`.

+Once you setup everthing, type `npm start` and go into `localhost:3000` to check it.

 ## Files Structure

 The `views` folder contained the webpage template and partial elements